×

 Share the article

 Is myocarditis curable?
 Yes, most patients only experience one bout of myocarditis, which they recover from with rest, medicine, and avoiding strenuous activity while their hearts heal.
-In the beginning, doctors will closely monitor your development; depending on your circumstances; you can be granted a yearly follow-up appointment.
+In the beginning, doctors will closely monitor your development.
+Depending on your circumstances, you can be granted a yearly follow-up appointment.

-The condition known as myocarditis causes inflammation of the heart muscle, sometimes referred to as the myocardium.
-This muscle contracts and relaxes to pump blood into and out of the heart and the rest of the body.
+Myocarditis may remain longer or recur in some persons.
+It is a condition that leads to inflammation of the heart muscle, known as the myocardium.
+This muscle contracts and relaxes to help pump blood through the heart and the entire body.

+In difficult situations, it may result in blood clots that damage the heart, cause a heart attack or stroke, or even cause death.
 In most cases, your body responds to a wound or infection by inflaming.
 For instance, the tissue around a cut on your finger quickly expands and gets red.

 The precise cause of myocarditis is frequently unknown.
 It’s thought that 50% of the time, the reason for acute myocarditis is unknown.
 Idiopathic myocarditis is the term for this.